sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: A sphere of electricity is formed in a 20 meter radius centered on you.
+Effect: A sphere of electricity is formed in a 10 meter radius centered on you.
 Creatures inside remain trapped while you sustain Thunderdome Gu.
 Creatures trapped inside can still act as normal, but the effects of Gu of equal or lesser rank cannot permeate outside the barrier.
 A creature that touches the sides takes 250 shock damage and can leave the sphere.

-### Lightning Eye Gu
-*Rank 3 Divination*

-Cost: 1 portion

-Range: Self

-Health: 14

-Food: <!-- TODO ->

-Keywords: [**Sustained**]

-Effect: To activate Lightning Eye Gu, the user must remove their eye and place Lightning Eye Gu in the socket.
-Upon activation, Lightning Eye Gu replaces the lost eye permanently, and you can see out of it with perfect vision whether or not it is activated.

-While you sustain Lightning Eye Gu, your lightning eye can see through obscuring effects such as smoke and illusions produced by Gu of the same or lower rank, and can see any object within 150 meters in fine detail.
-You become immune to the *blinded* condition, and you can react to [**Unreactable**] Gu so long as the Gu Master is within your line of sight.

 :::
 \newpage